This meatless take on a British classic has plenty of flavor to satisfy even those who don’t have dietary preferences.

 1 teaspoon curry powder

-Place the black beans in a saucepan with half a cup of water and add 1 1/2 tablespoons vegetable broth on low heat.
+- Place the black beans in a saucepan with half a cup of water and add 1/2 the vegetable broth on low heat to simmer and reduce for 5 minutes.

-Add the onion, garlic, fennel, scallions, carrot and tomatoes to the black beans.
-Continue cooking for 15 minutes to really soften the vegetables and blend the flavors together, stirring every few minutes.
+- Add the onion, garlic, leek, scallions and carrot to the black beans.
+Continue cooking for 10 minutes to blend the flavors together, stirring every few minutes.

-Place the black beans in a heatproof baking dish and spoon the mashed potatoes on top.
+- Place the black beans in a heatproof baking dish and spoon the mashed sweet potatoes on top.
 Running a fork over the top.